-TE611 Methods of Teaching Music (Secondary) (3.00 cr.
+TE611 Methods of Teaching Music (Secondary)

 Presents the general theory of education as applied to the teaching of music.
 Consideration is given to the selection and organization of content, as well as the methods and techniques associated with national and state standards for music instruction.
 One of the methods courses is required for secondary school teachers by the Maryland State Department of Education.
 TE612 Secondary Methods of Teaching (3.00 cr.)
-Introduces students to the general concepts required

-Introduces students to the general concepts required for teaching at the secondary level.
-Includes objectives of secondary education, unit and lesson planning, varied instructional techniques, dealing with individual differences, classroom management, and assessment.
+Introduces students to the general concepts required to teach at the secondary level.
+Includes professional teaching objectives, unit and lesson planning, varied assessments, and varied instructional techniques to address individual differences and classroom management.

 TE631 Elementary Mathematics Methods (3.00 cr.)
 Explores the acquisition of both procedural and conceptual knowledge for teaching and learning elementary mathematics.
 Consideration is given to methods and techniques associated with state and national principles and standards of school mathematics, the use of technology, meeting the needs of diverse learners, and differentiating instruction.

 TE632 Elementary Science Methods (2.00 cr.)
 Explores the acquisition of knowledge for teaching and learning science using a variety of methods.
 Consideration is given to the selection and organization of content, as well as the methods and the techniques associated with national and state standards for science education at the elementary level, the use of technology, meeting the needs of diverse learners, and differentiating instruction.

-TE633 Elementary Social Studies Methods (2.00 cr.)
+TE633 Elementary Social Studies Methods